 Glues are manufactured that can effectively repair chipped, broken, or damaged glass.
 Depending on the type, location, and function of the glass, adhesives are available that can repair glass and save the replacement cost.
 This guide to the best glue for glass repairs shares some of the top considerations when choosing the right glue for glass repair.

 - BEST OVERALL: Loctite Ultra Gel Control Super Glue

-- BEST BANG FOR THE BUCK: Gorilla Super Glue with Brush & Nozzle Applicator
+- PRECISION PICK: Gorilla Super Glue with Brush & Nozzle Applicator

-- BEST GLUE FOR GLASS CRAFTS: Bearly Art Precision Craft Glue – The Original
+- BEST FOR CRAFTS: Bearly Art Precision Craft Glue

-- BEST GLUE FOR PHONE SCREENS: CAT PALM B-7000 Adhesive, Multi-Function Glues Paste
+- BEST FOR PHONE SCREENS: CAT PALM B-7000 Adhesive

 Types of Glue for Glass